nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Edits the person with the specified `NRIC`.
 The `NRIC` must be a valid Singapore National Identification Card Number.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the person will be replaced. i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.